Man in Black: No one of consequence.

 - Fullmetal Alchemist: The Ishvalan known as Scar underwent a Meaningful Rename, and tossed away his old name in his quest for revenge.

-- During Brotherhood, Yoki asks Scar's name.
+- In the manga, Yoki asks Scar's name.
 Scar responds that to Ishvalans, a person's name is the most important thing; the name is regarded as a gift from God.
 So Yoki asks again, and Scar's response is "I threw it away.
 I threw away my own name."
 Yoki doesn't dare ask him again.
 At the end of the series, he still refuses to give his name and says you can just call him whatever you want to.

 - Moriarty the Patriot's William James Moriarty assumed the identity of the real William James Moriarty after murdering him as a child, and the protagonist known as William makes a point to keep his birth name hidden from nearly everyone.
 The only characters who seem to know for certain what it was are his brothers and Sherlock, when William gives him his birth certificate.
 And all of them still call him "William" exclusively.